KeroVieux/local-image-server/README.md

 1. a simple image hosting service used nodejs
 2. running without mysql or mongodb, lowdb is required again (I'm a big fan of lodash)
 3. base64 or image from web URL is supported, besides the form submit
-4. resize the image to your expect and return base64
+4. resize the image to your expected and return base64
 5. all images stay in your disk

 ## Getting started